elibs/ebash/readme.md

 This is in opposition to all bash defaults.
 And, frankly, it’s a bit difficult to force bash into really blowing up on all failures.
 But we do our best with a multi-layered approach.
 As long as you use the typical bashutils idioms and follow a small set of styles we prescribe, we believe that any time an error occurs in your bashutils code, you’ll hear about it.

 First, we use bash’s error trap functionality.
-This behaves just like “set -e”, except that we get to choose what runs when an error occurs.
+This behaves just like `set -e`, except that we get to choose what runs when an error occurs.
 Basically, we call the die function on any error.
 This causes a stack trace to be generated which will have `[UnhandledError]` in its message.
 Second, we ensure that the error trap is inherited by all subshells, because sometimes you need them, and often it’s difficult to know where there will actually be a subshell.

 But sometimes bash really wants to ignore a return code.
 For instance, if command substitution isn’t part of the first command on a line, as in both of the following lines of code, bash will ignore any return code of `cmd`.